 - Mingle with the locals – get to know the real essence of the city by engaging with the locals.

-- What to wear in Baku – In Baku, both the local as well as foreign women usually dress in western-style clothing.
-There are no strict rules as to the clothes to be worn in Azerbaijan, particularly in the cities.
+- What to wear in Baku – In Baku, both local and foreign women usually dress in Western-style clothing.
+There are no strict rules regarding the clothes to wear in Azerbaijan, particularly in the cities.
 However, the clothes should not be too provocative.